a4399518s/outline-client/src/cordova/apple/OutlineAppleLib/README.md

 # OutlineTun2Socks

-This package provides the Outline Tun2socks framework as a Swift Package.
+This package provides the Super Net Tun2socks framework as a Swift Package.